TOP 6 GUI tools for managing Docker environments

 Kitematic’s documentation can be found here.

 Docker Desktop Dashboard has been introduced in the latest release of Docker Desktop, bringing the best of the Kitematic features to its Desktop customers.
-As a result, Docker might archiving the Docker Kitematic Project during 2020.
+As a result, Docker archived the Docker Kitematic Project at 2020.

 Portainer is a simple management solution for Docker, it consists of a web UI that allows you to easily manage your Docker containers, images, networks, and volumes.